-CalOSHA has recently announced new standards for California employers, and as we face a transition in the state’s public response to the pandemic, employers are advised to review the new standards and confirm compliance.
-The new regulations, available here, both extend previous rulings and also impose some new restrictions.
-While many had anticipated that the updated standards would relax the employer’s obligations, the standards actually create some new regulations.
+CalOSHA has recently announced new COVID-19 standards for California employers.
+As we face a transition in the state’s public response to the pandemic, employers are advised to review the new standards and confirm compliance.
+The new regulations available here both extend previous rulings and also impose some new restrictions.
+While many had anticipated that the updated standards would relax the employer’s obligations, the standards actually created some new regulations.
 Among the new requirements are the following:

 - Starting July 31, employers must provide a respirator to all employees who aren’t fully vaccinated for voluntary use and train employees on how to properly wear a respirator.